-Also with 11,000,000 returning service men, many of them hardened by the atrocities of the battlefield and the prison camp, we definitely
+Also with 11,000,000 returning service men, many of them hardened by the atrocities of the battlefield and the prison camp, we definitely face a harvest of laxity and "wild oats."
+Says Harry Emerson Fosdick:

 "Every modern war of which we have the record has had that aftermath.
 When the storm is over, the mass of men do not go on rising to great heights.
 They let go, relax, slump.
 Certainly that happened after the last war.
 The religious and moral life of our nation and of the world does face hard days ahead.
 We can't do what we are doing now without a moral and spiritual slump in consequence."